ruby-rdf/spira/README.md

 See 'Defining Repositories' for more information.

+#### validate

+Provides the name of a function which does some sort of validation.
+See 'Validations' for more information.

 ### Property Options

 Spira classes can have properties that are either singular or a list.
 For a